wp-plugins/orbisius-child-theme-creator/readme.txt

 This plugin allows you to quickly create child themes from any theme that you have currently installed on your site/blog.
 It also creates rtl.css if exists in the parent theme.

+= New and Important =
+We have noticed that some child themes created by this plugin do not work as expected.
+This is not a bug in this plugin but could be caused by theme authors using custom theme frameworks and/or do not using WordPress' recommended functions for themes supporting child themes.

+We have launched a free service that allows you to setup a test/sandbox WordPress site in seconds.
+Join today and test themes and plugins before you actually put them on your live site.
+<a href="http://qsandbox.com/?utm_source=orbisius-child-theme-creator&utm_medium=readme&utm_campaign=product" target="_blank" title="[new window]">http://qsandbox.com</a>

 = Features =
 * Create a theme with one click of a button